EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 #### Service Assertion

 The service assertion component is part of asserting authorization for academic sercies to the edu-ID Mobile App.
 This component is used by the edu-ID Mobile App to get access an academic service.
-It is also used by the academic service in order to verify a provided authorization grant with the edu-ID Federation Service.
+The academic service can automatically verify the assertation token bassed on shared secrets between the academic service and the edu-ID Federation Server.
+The academic service may use the the assertion token to request user profile information if necessary.

 This component tracks, which academic services have been accessed and provides this information to the service discovery.
 The component can use accepted authorization grants to inform the accepting academic service that the requesting edu-ID Mobile App access token has been invalidated.
-If the service assertion revokes an accepted grant token, the accepting accademic service MUST invalidate all active tokens that originate to that grant token.
+If the service assertion revokes an accepted grant, the accepting accademic service MUST invalidate all active tokens that originate to that grant token.

+The asserted JWT uses a unique user token that identifies the authorised user to the academic service as subject of the assertion.
+This user token can be used by the academic service to verify the user identity.
+This claim is identified by the key ```https://www.eduid.ch/usertoken```.

+Additionally, the assertion includes a claim is a unique bearer token that identifies the client to the academic service as a client token.
+This claim is identified by the key ```https://www.eduid.ch/client```.
+The edu-ID Federation Service MAY use this client token in order to revoke access to the service.

+The assertion is secured by a JWS signature that uses a shared secret between the academic service and the edu-ID Federation Service as key for the signature algorithm.
+This enables the targeted service to verify the validity of the assertation without accessing the edu-ID Federation Service.

+If configured, the assertion may include additional claims requested by the academic service from the edu-ID Federation Server.

 ##### Related Process